Last Updated on May 25, 2026

 How to get to Alhambra

-Once you determined which entrance is best for you, you have several options of getting there.
+Once you determined which Alhambra entrance is best for you, you have several options of getting there.

-- Walking – getting to either entrances can easily be done on foot, but keep in mind the walk is pretty hilly.
+- Walking – getting to either entrances can easily be done on foot, but keep in mind it’s a bit of an uphill walk.

 - Taxi – if you want to save your legs for walking around the Alhambra complex, you can just hop into a taxi and get there within minutes.
 From Granada’s center, it’s a short ride and should cost around €5-7.